Dclunk/silakka54_keymap/README.md

 ### Layer 2

 Layer 2 has all the function keys, as well as some punctuation that is missing.
 On the left side, there is mostly programming punctuation (i.e. brackets).
 The right side has a few other punctuation keys missing.
+This layer is activated by pressing the middle button of the thumb cluster on each hand (MO(1) and RCtrl).

 ![Layer 2](images/silakka54_layer2.png)